BnDLett/antiMicrosoft/README.md

 the root of your Mindustry server, open the `config` folder, and then open the `mods` folder.
 4. Run the server and ensure that it is working.
 If it isn't working, then open an issue in this GitHub repository.

-# Most Stable Versions
+# Recommended Stable Versions
-v1.0.0
+v1.0.1